nemo794/PROTEUS/README.md

 ```

 Set the environment variables.
-(NOTE: Unless you add these to your ~/.bash_profile or similar, this process will need to be repeated for each new shell.)
+(NOTE: Unless you update your ~/.bash_profile or similar with the full paths, the process of setting the environment variables will need to be repeated for each new shell.)
 ```bash
 cd PROTEUS
 export PROTEUS_HOME=$PWD